RhysAlfShaw/SmartBrain/README.md

 # SmartBrain
-Interactive WebApp with a front and backend componets and API calls.
+Interactive WebApp with a frontend and backend componets, API calls and stores user information in a progres database.